readmeio/readme-custom-login-demo/readme.md

 ```
 npx rdme swagger openapi.json --key="<your api key>"
 ```
-- Follow the command-line prompts to select a version for your API reference and update or create a new reference.
+- Follow the command-line prompts to select a version for your API reference and update or create new API docs.